American wine: History

 Following the repeal of Prohibition in 1933, operators tried to revive the American wine-making industry, which was nearly ended.
 Many talented wine-makers had died, vineyards had been neglected or replanted with table grapes, and Prohibition had changed Americans' taste in wines.
 During the Great Depression, consumers demanded cheap "jug wine" (so-called dago red) and sweet, fortified (high alcohol) wine.
 Before Prohibition, dry table wines outsold sweet wines by three to one, but afterward, the ratio of demand changed dramatically.
 As a result, by 1935, 81% of California's production was sweet wines.
 For decades, wine production was low and limited.

 Leading the way to new methods of wine production was research conducted at the University of California, Davis, and at some of the state universities in New York.
 Faculty at the universities published reports on which varieties of grapes grew best in which regions, held seminars on wine-making techniques, consulted with grape growers and wine-makers, offered academic degrees in viticulture, and promoted the production of quality wines.
 In the 1970s and 1980s, success by Californian wine-makers in the northern part of the state helped to secure foreign investment from other wine-making regions, most notably the Champenois of France.
 Wine-makers also cultivated vineyards in Oregon and Washington, on Long Island in New York, and numerous other new locales.

 Americans became more educated about wines, and increased their demand for high-quality wine.
 All 50 states now have some acreage in vineyard cultivation.
 By 2004, 668 million gallons (25.3 million hectoliters) of wine were consumed in the United States.
-Today, the U.S. produces over 800 million gallons of wine a year, of which California produces more than 84%, followed by Washington, New York, Pennsylvania, and Oregon.
+As of 2022, the U.S. produces over 752 million gallons of wine a year, of which California produces 81%, followed by New York, Washington, and Oregon.
 In the second decade of the 21st century, the US wine industry faces the growing challenges of competition from international exports and managing domestic regulations on interstate sales and shipment of wine.